confiq/seedeebot/README.md

 * Based on slack [Event API](https://api.slack.com/events-api)
 * Simple plugins mechanism
 * Messages can be handled concurrently
+* bot can work in asyncio or in queue system (pubsub/sqs/rabbitmq)

 ## Installation

 ```
 pip install TODO